jbouduin/hal-rest-client/README.md

 This is a friendly fork of the original [hal-rest-client](https://github.com/deblockt/hal-rest-client) repository.
 Reason for doing this: the original repository has been archived and is showing some severe vulnerabilities.
+I switched from tslint to eslint.
+Which caused me to make a lot of changes.
+Some vulnerabilities where in the testing framework, so I switched that one to jest.

-I have no intention to heavily extend this library.
+I have no intention to invest much more time in this library.

 [![Build Status](https://travis-ci.org/deblockt/hal-rest-client.svg?branch=master)](https://travis-ci.org/deblockt/hal-rest-client)
 [![Coverage Status](https://coveralls.io/repos/github/deblockt/hal-rest-client/badge.svg)](https://coveralls.io/github/deblockt/hal-rest-client)